Epic of Gilgamesh: Tablet four

 Gilgamesh and Enkidu journey to the Cedar Forest.
 Every few days they camp on a mountain, and perform a dream ritual.
-Gilgamesh has five terrifying dreams about falling mountains, thunderstorms, wild bulls, and a thunderbird that breathes fire.
+Gilgamesh has five terrifying dreams about falling mountains, thunderstorms, wild bulls, and a fire-breathing bird.
 Despite similarities between his dream figures and earlier descriptions of Humbaba, Enkidu interprets these dreams as good omens, and denies that the frightening images represent the forest guardian.
 As they approach the cedar mountain, they hear Humbaba bellowing, and have to encourage each other not to be afraid.

 Tablet five

 The heroes enter the cedar forest.
 Humbaba, the guardian of the Cedar Forest, insults and threatens them.
 He accuses Enkidu of betrayal, and vows to disembowel Gilgamesh and feed his flesh to the birds.
 Gilgamesh is afraid, but with some encouraging words from Enkidu the battle commences.
 The mountains quake with the tumult and the sky turns black.
 The god Shamash sends 13 winds to bind Humbaba, and he is captured.
 Humbaba pleads for his life, and Gilgamesh pities him.
 He offers to make Gilgamesh king of the forest, to cut the trees for him, and to be his slave.
 Enkidu, however, argues that Gilgamesh should kill Humbaba to establish his reputation forever.
 Humbaba curses them both and Gilgamesh dispatches him with a blow to the neck, as well as killing his seven sons.
-The two heroes cut down many cedars, including a gigantic tree that Enkidu plans to fashion into a gate for the temple of Enlil.
+The two heroes cut down many cedars, including a gigantic tree that Enkidu plans to fashion into a door for the temple of Enlil.
 They build a raft and return home along the Euphrates with the giant tree and (possibly) the head of Humbaba.

 Tablet six

 Gilgamesh rejects the advances of the goddess Ishtar because of her mistreatment of previous lovers like Dumuzi.
-Ishtar asks her father Anu to send the Bull of Heaven to avenge her.
-When Anu rejects her complaints, Ishtar threatens to raise the dead who will "outnumber the living" and "devour them".
+Ishtar becomes angry and denies Gilgamesh entry into E-Ana, interfering with his business.
+Ishtar asks her father Anu to send Gulaana- the Bull of Heaven to avenge her.
+When Anu rejects her complaints, Ishtar threatens to raise the dead who will "outnumber the living" and "devour them", as well as screaming loud enough to be heard by the heavens and earth.
 Anu states that if he gives her the Bull of Heaven, Uruk will face 7 years of famine.
 Ishtar provides him with provisions for 7 years in exchange for the bull.
-Ishtar leads the Bull of Heaven to Uruk, and it causes widespread devastation.
-It lowers the level of the Euphrates river, and dries up the marshes.
-It opens up huge pits that swallow 300 men.
-Without any divine assistance, Enkidu and Gilgamesh attack and slay it, and offer up its heart to Shamash.
+Ishtar leads the Bull of Heaven to Uruk, and he causes widespread devastation.
+Drinking continuously without being satisfied, the Bull lowers the level of the Euphrates river, and dries up the marshes.
+He opens up huge pits that swallow 300 men.
+Without any divine assistance, Enkidu and Gilgamesh kill him and offer up his heart to Shamash.
 When Ishtar cries out, Enkidu hurls one of the hindquarters of the bull at her.
 The city of Uruk celebrates, but Enkidu has an ominous dream about his future failure.